 Genetic errors in the genes regulating cell growth and DNA repair play a principal role in the development of prostate cancer.

 Furthermore, men who carry a BRCA mutation may be at risk for other cancers, such as male breast cancer, pancreatic cancer, and melanoma.
-Women who carry a BRCA mutation are also at risk for breast and ovarian cancers.
-Therefore, if you have close family members who died or survived prostate, breast or ovarian cancer, it is highly recommended to do a screening test for the presence of mutated BRCA1/2 genes in the genome for cancer risk assessment.
+Women with BRCA mutations are also at risk for breast and ovarian cancers.
+Therefore, if you have close family members who died or survived prostate, breast, or ovarian cancer, it is highly recommended to do a screening test for the presence of mutated BRCA1/2 genes in the genome for cancer risk assessment.

 Along with BRCA mutations, 16 other DNA repair genes have been reported recently to be involved in the accumulation of cell aberrations.

 Some modifications in the genes regulating cell growth or the mutations boosting cell responsiveness to testosterone have been suspected to be in charge of the development of prostate cancer, although there is not yet sufficient scientific evidence for the statement.